DONOSTIA-SAN SEBASTIÁN - PINTXO BAR CRAWL

 BAR TXEPETXA Arrandegi Kalea 5, 20003 Donostia-San Sebastián

 You may have second thoughts when you walk into this traditional bar and see all the retro, ceramic anchovy pintxos displayed on the bar.
 Don't.
-All the anchovy/boquerone pintxos here are made to order.
+All the anchovy and boquerone pintxos here are made to order.
 You pick from the variety of toppings on the fish-shaped menu boards at the back of the bar.

-BAR NESTOR Arrandegi Kalea 11, 20003 Donostia-San Sebastián This bar is famous for its single tortilla, which serves 16 people, and you must book it in advance.
+BAR NESTOR Arrandegi Kalea 11, 20003 Donostia-San Sebastián This bar is famous for its single tortilla, which serves 16 people, and reservations are required in advance.
 The tomato salad and legendary txuleta (old cow T-bone steak) are also delicious.
 However, since we were on a pintxo tour, the txuleta would have been too much, so we only had the tomatoes, peppers, and a glass of red wine.

 BAR SPORT Fermín Calbetón Kalea 10, 20003 Donostia-San Sebastián

 True to its name, this bar is particularly popular during sporting events, but it offers some beautifully assembled pintxos throughout the week.
-Popular with the locals and with its rustic interior, Bar Sport represents a traditional Basque eating experience, brought to perfection by its delicious wines and sangria.
-We had the hot pintxos of foie
+Popular with the locals, Bar Sport offers a traditional Basque dining experience, perfected by its delicious wines and sangria.
+We had the hot pintxos of foie.

 Chiperon.